Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Summary and conclusions

-In this work, we investigated how effectively \unions-selected Lyman Break Galaxies (LBGs) can constrain local primordial non-Gaussianities, quantified by the parameter $\fnl$.
-When measured from large-scale structure, $\fnl$ is intrinsically degenerate with the galaxy bias, represented here by $b_0$, and both parameters are jointly fitted throughout this study. \paragraph{From \unions-like LBG sample:} Using an idealized LBG sample from \citet{Payerne2025lbg} identified from broadband $ugriz$ bands using a Random Forest algorithm, peaking at $z=2$ and with a surface density of $1,100$ deg$^{-2}$, we find that the scales most relevant for $\fnl$ measurement ($\ell = 5$–$200$) are dominated by cosmic variance.
+Using an idealized LBG sample from \citet{Payerne2025lbg} identified from broadband $ugriz$ bands using a Random Forest algorithm, peaking at $z=2$ and with a surface density of $1,100$ deg$^{-2}$, we find that the scales most relevant for $\fnl$ measurement ($\ell = 5$–$200$) are dominated by cosmic variance.
 Consequently, expanding the survey area—and therefore increasing the number of available modes—directly enhances the precision on $\fnl$ derived from the LBG angular power spectrum.
-In contrast, the cross-correlation between the LBG distribution and the Planck CMB lensing map remains limited by the noise of the latter.
-For our fiducial model, we obtain $\sigma(\fnl)=34$, with a 9$\%$ uncertainty in the recovered galaxy bias, assuming the universality relation $b_\phi = 2\delta_c(b-p)$ with $p=1$.
+In contrast, the cross-correlation between the LBG distribution and the \textit{Planck} CMB lensing map remains limited by the noise of the latter.
+For our fiducial model, we obtain $\sigma(\fnl)=34$, with a 9$\%$ uncertainty in the recovered galaxy bias, assuming the universality relation $b_\phi = 2\delta_c(b-p)$ with $p_\Phi=1$.
 However, the accuracy can improve if the parameter $p$ is lower than unity—an aspect that can be further investigated using cosmological simulations.
 Introducing a more complex, two-population bias model degrades the precision to $\sigma(\fnl)=44$.
 We also examined the impact of photometric outliers on $\fnl$ constraints.
-Tests using more realistic \unions-like datasets, from co-added $U$-band exposure on COSMOS, confirm the strong role of outliers in degrading $\fnl$ constraints.
+Tests using more realistic \unions-like datasets, from coadded $U$-band exposure on COSMOS, confirm the strong role of outliers in degrading $\fnl$ constraints.
 Considering \unions as an option for \desi-II target selection naturally removes outliers below $z=2.2$ through spectroscopic confirmation, yielding a precision of $\sigma(\fnl)=22$, accounting for \desi redshift efficiency.
 This clearly demonstrates that reducing the fraction of outliers— even at the cost of a lower LBG density—significantly enhances the accuracy of $\fnl$ measurements.
 We further assessed the robustness of our forecasts to uncertainties in the underlying redshift distribution $n(z)$.
-Randomizing $n(z)$ at the 20$\%$ level or applying a “shift-and-stretch” modification impacts $\sigma(\fnl)$ by less than 1$\%$, confirming the stability of our results against such variations. \paragraph{From \unions LBG sample:} Finally, leveraging early \unions data, we tested LBG selection on real observations.
-The LBG sample obtained on XMM can be matched to the deep photometric catalog from \texttt{CLAUDS}+\texttt{HSC} to assess their $n(z)$, from which we found $\sigma(\fnl)=20$ with the \citet{WilsonWhite2019dropout}, leveraging the wider \unions footprint (the \unions selection relies only on $ugr$, not $ugriz$ as in \citet{Payerne2025lbg}), larger bias (lower magnitude limit) and a broader coverage of the CMB lensing kernel).
-In the context of \desi-II, spectroscopic follow-up would allow us to reach the high-redshift end of the distribution with no uncertainties on the redshift distribution, providing $\sigma(\fnl)=24$.
-We then use the clustering-redshift technique \citep{Menard2013Cz,dAssignies2025Cz} to assess the redshift distribution of the \unions photometrically selected LBGs by cross-correlating them with \desi DR1 tracers over the wide range $0<z<3.5$.
-We find good agreement with the \texttt{CLAUDS}+\texttt{HSC} calibrated distribution, demonstrating the application of clustering redshifts to such an extensive redshift interval for LBGs.
-However, when accounting for uncertainties in the clustering-redshift $b(z)n(z)$ distribution, the constraint broadens to $\sigma(\fnl)=134$, yet is expected to improve significantly to $\sigma(\fnl)=105$ with \desi DR3 data.
-Overall, these exploratory results highlight the promise of the clustering-redshift method as an independent method to validate the recovered photometric redshift distribution up to $z>2$, without relying on deep photometric catalog or spectroscopic follow-ups.
+Randomizing $n(z)$ at the 20$\%$ level or applying a “shift-and-stretch” modification impacts $\sigma(\fnl)$ by less than 1$\%$, confirming the stability of our results against such variations.